From perfect picking to punk pandemonium

 The solo number “Somewhere Between You and I” by PK gave us a chance to appreciate more of his slide guitar playing and singing as well.
 He plays regularly around our region and now that I’ve become acquainted with him, you can bet I will seek him out.

 Another humorous song was “Eighteen Holes,” a clever send up of Meryl Travis’s “Sixteen Tons” about the frustrations of golfing.
 Then the group got around to playing what was called “Sunday go to meeting music” and out came PK’s small, white “mandoguitar” for the traditional gospel tune “Jesus On the Mainline.”
 (Sweet!)
-This number was followed up by Donahue’s 2003 “The Road to Kingdom Come” that replicates the gospel sound.
+This number was followed up by Donohue’s 2003 “The Road to Kingdom Come” that replicates the gospel sound.
 PK’s 2003 “Texas Toast” in which everybody soloed finished out the second set.

 Two songs were performed for the encore.
-The first was Donahue’s original “The Dead” with lyrics borrowed from the short story by James Joyce.
+The first was Donohue’s original “The Dead” with lyrics borrowed from the short story by James Joyce.
 It was simply beautiful.
 The second encore song was “Irish Blues” that despite the title left the audience feeling energized and happy.
 This was the most recent in a string of really fantastic concerts put on at the West and everyone I spoke to afterwards expressed complete satisfaction with it.

 The only disturbing aspect is the dwindling audience of older folks these seasoned performers are drawing.
-One would like to think that our younger local musicians would be among those eager to attend and be inspired by the likes Pat Donahue and Friends.
+One would like to think that our younger local musicians would be among those eager to attend and be inspired by the likes Pat Donohue and Friends.
 I wound up the evening with a stop at Carmody Irish Pub to catch one of the last performances of “Jazz Jam!
 Duluth.”

 A small crowd of jazz fans remained late into the evening to hear locals jamming it up.
 Among them were Jacob Mahon playing keys, Joe Anderson on saxophone, Manny Eisele on bass guitar, Tommy Kasheta on congas and Garth Anderson on drums.
 One can expect to see more jazz from of these players in the future so be on the lookout!